This is a helpful guide for taking pictures in harsh, bright sunlight.

 Photography in harsh sunlight is not by any means easy.
 Luckily there are a handful of simple methods and tips that can help you!

-The essential point of how to shoot in harsh light is to be versatile and prepared for all conditions.
+The essential point of how to photograph in harsh light is to be versatile and prepared for all conditions.

 Clever positioning of your subject and surroundings should pretty much do the job for you.

 Consider purchasing helpful equipment like a reflector, an ND or a CPL filter to give you a little more control of the light levels.

 I hope I have equipped you with some tips you can use next time you are taking pictures in harsh sunlight.

 Keep practicing and experiment with what works best for you and your client!
 With the world “slowing down” you have all the time needed to practice, so what are you waiting for?

 Nate Torres is an entrepreneur, growth marketer, and photographer and writes mostly on those topics.
 Nate used to run his own professional photography business called Nate Joaquin Photography but has since focused on the marketing and business aspect of photography although he still enjoys taking photos.
 Nate enjoys learning about new digital marketing strategy and new ways to think creatively.
 He is also a photography speaker and author on Photofocus.com.